RaeedAhmed/debian-quick-setup/install-configs.md

 Pin-Priority: 100
 ```

-Note that you can pin any particular package if there are any conflicts
-## Basic Customization and Utilities
-### Edit Visudo (optional)
+Run `sudo apt -y update && sudo apt -y full-upgrade` to upgrade the system

+Reboot with `sudo systemctl reboot`

+Install necessary firmware (remove nvidia-driver if no nvidia gpu) and desktop environment

+`sudo apt -y install firmware-linux nvidia-driver firmware-iwlwifi gnome-core`

+and reboot again with `sudo systemctl reboot`

+You will now be greeted with GRUB boot manager and a login manager (GDM) afterwards

-Allow user to run with root priveleges without password.
-Not recommended on a shared/public device.
-Run the following in an open terminal:
+You can optionally enable the user to run commands with `sudo` without a password.
+You can install a text editor such as `micro` after installing it with `sudo apt install micro`

+Set the editor of your choice as default with the environment variable (place in .bashrc or type directly in session):
+`export EDITOR=micro`

+Then run visudo with the -E flag to use the editor

-> `sudo visudo`
+`sudo -E visudo`

 Add the following line under `%sudo`:

 `your_username ALL=(ALL) NOPASSWD: ALL`

 ### Themes and Gnome-shell Extensions

 Install themes and remove old firefox:

-> `sudo apt -y install gnome-tweaks materia-gtk-theme breeze-cursor-theme papirus-icon-theme && sudo apt remove firefox-esr`
+`sudo apt -y install gnome-tweaks materia-gtk-theme breeze-cursor-theme papirus-icon-theme && sudo apt remove firefox-esr`

 In firefox, install the [gnome-shell addon][2] And browse the site.